leotrs/erdos/content/challenges/graphs/nodes_edges.md

 {% include "solutions_header.md" %}

-The solution to this challenge is hosted at [Github](https://github.com/leotrs/erdos/blob/master/solutions/graphs/nodes_edges.py).
+The solution to this challenge is hosted on [Github](https://github.com/leotrs/erdos/blob/master/solutions/graphs/nodes_edges.py).

-{% include "solutions_header.md" %}
+{% include "answers_header.md" %}

 1. Roughly speaking, the importance of a node is called *centrality*.
 There are many ways to measure centrality, such as *betweenness